maple-labs/xMPL/README.md

 xMPL inherits the core functionality from Maple's [Revenue Distribution Token](https://github.com/maple-labs/revenue-distribution-token), which allows users to lock assets to earn rewards distributions based on a vesting schedule, with the increased functionality to perform a one time asset migration for the underlying token.
 This migration will interact with the contracts defined in [mpl-migration](https://github.com/maple-labs/mpl-migration).

-This mechanism is present in case a MPL migration is ever needed, which would need to go through Maple's full governance.
-This requires a community approval, and the transaction to perform the migration uses a time delay, which allows for any interest parties to withdraw before the changes take effect.
+This mechanism is present in case an MPL migration is ever needed, which would require approval of the Maple DAO.
+The transaction that perform the migration has a time delay, which allows any parties to withdraw before the changes take effect.

 ![One Time xMPL Migration Diagram](https://user-images.githubusercontent.com/44272939/156459811-1a4b623c-932a-4ac4-b9e7-147ccfa1c6ca.png)